cypress-io/cypress-documentation/source/guides/tooling/visual-testing.md

 ## Do It Yourself

 Even if you decide to skip using a 3rd party image storage and comparison service, you can still perform visual testing.
-Follow the example {% url "Visual Regression testing with Cypress.io and cypress-image-snapshot" https://medium.com/norwich-node-user-group/visual-regression-testing-with-cypress-io-and-cypress-image-snapshot-99c520ccc595 %} tutorial and do it all yourself.
+Follow the example {% url "Visual Regression testing with Cypress and cypress-image-snapshot" https://medium.com/norwich-node-user-group/visual-regression-testing-with-cypress-io-and-cypress-image-snapshot-99c520ccc595 %} tutorial and do it all yourself.

 {% note warning %}
 You will want to consider the development costs of implementing a visual testing tool yourself versus using an external 3rd party provider.
 Storing, reviewing and analyzing image differences are non-trivial tasks and they can quickly become a chore when going with a DIY solution.